24.17.180 Operation and maintenance.

 (i) When critical deficiencies are identified during an operation and maintenance inspection, correct said deficiencies within thirty (30) days of the inspection;

-(b) Obtain approval from the health officer before repairing, modifying or expanding an OSS;
+(b) Obtain approval from the health officer before repairing, modifying, expanding an OSS, or before beginning the use of any newly constructed OSS;

 (c) Secure and at all times maintain a current contract for periodic maintenance for all alternative systems and where required by CCPH: